apache/druid/docs/design/router.md

 Routing of native queries is always enabled.

+Setting `druid.router.sql.enable` does not affect Avatica JDBC requests.
+They are routed based on connection ID as explained in the next section.

 ### Avatica query balancing

 All Avatica JDBC requests with a given connection ID must be routed to the same Broker, since Druid Brokers do not share connection state with each other.